u-eff-gee/nutr/README.md

     $ nutr_GEOMETRY --help

+Alternatively, it is also possible to supply commands using a pipe:

+    $ cat MACRO | nutr_GEOMETRY

 ### 2.2 Build Variables

 After the first build step, several `CMake` build variables will be available for a customization of the build.